 A Level Politics

-The next two years in British politics will shape the future.
-Two years ago no one would have foreseen recent events.
-Take a front row seat for the next two years!
+The next two years in British and American politics will shape the future.
+Two years ago, no one would have foreseen recent events.
+There is a great deal of uncertainty ahead and you can experience and analyse it!

 1. UK Politics